gordon-google/gcp-logging-sinks-demo/README.md

 Log events can be stored in [Cloud Storage](https://cloud.google.com/storage/), an object storage system suitable for archiving data.
 Policies can be configured for Cloud Storage buckets that, for instance, allow aging data to expire and be deleted while more recent data can be stored with a variety of storage classes affecting price and availability.

-The Terraform configuration created a Cloud Storage Bucket named stackdriver-GCP-logging-<random-Id> to which logs will be exported for medium to long-term archival.
+The Terraform configuration created a Cloud Storage Bucket named stackdriver-gcp-logging-<random-Id> to which logs will be exported for medium to long-term archival.
 In this example, the Storage Class for the bucket is defined as Nearline because the logs should be infrequently accessed in a normal production environment (this will help to manage the costs of medium-term storage).
 In a production scenario this bucket may also include a lifecycle policy that moves the content to Coldline storage for cheaper long-term storage of logs.

 To access the Stackdriver logs in Cloud Storage perform the following steps:

 **Note:** Logs from Cloud Storage Export are not populated immediately.
 It may take up to 2-3 hours for logs to appear.

-1. In the GCP console navigate to the **Storage -> Storage** page.
+1. In the gcp console navigate to the **Storage -> Storage** page.
 2. This loads the Cloud Storage Browser page.
-On the page find the Bucket with the name stackdriver-GCP-logging-<random-Id>, and click on the name (which is a hyperlink).
+On the page find the Bucket with the name stackdriver-gcp-logging-<random-Id>, and click on the name (which is a hyperlink).
 3. This will show the details of the bucket.
 You should see a list of directories corresponding to pods running in the cluster (eg autoscaler, dnsmasq, etc.).

 ![Cloud Storage Bucket](docs/cloudstoragebucket.png)